HR 2808: Credit Trigger Leads Are Changing

 Bet on Behavior-Based Intent Data

-Make no mistake, Now is the time to invest in behavioral intent data and identity resolution.
+Make no mistake, now is the time to invest in behavioral intent data and identity resolution.

 Credit pulls aren’t the only way to detect home-buying activity.
 In many ways, they are outdated and deliver a signal that is late in the buyer’s journey—and broadcast intent to all your competitors as well.

-These behavioral signals, especially when tied to validated identity, allow you to build privacy-compliant, high-intent lead audiences that don’t rely on credit bureau triggers.
+Behavioral signals, especially when tied to validated identity, allow you to build privacy-compliant, high-intent lead audiences that don’t rely on credit bureau triggers.